 Bringing people together social activities, community events, hobby groups

 Health and well-being community centres, sports facilities, self-help groups

 Improving our environment heritage, conservation, regeneration

 Two-thirds of the sector’s organisations are involved in social care-related activities, Community, social & economic development, and culture and recreation.
 Housing – despite the smaller number of organisations – accounts for almost a third of the sector’s turnover, followed by social care which accounts for a quarter of turnover.
 Two-thirds of organisations operate locally, while 7% operate nationally across Scotland, and 2% have an international focus.

 The sector’s people

-The third sector in Scotland employs an estimated 138,000 people (headcount) or 83,350 Full Time Equivalent workers.
+The voluntary sector in Scotland employs an estimated 138,000 people (headcount) or 83,350 Full Time Equivalent workers.

-The third sector workforce is comparable to that of the NHS, Scotland’s largest single employer with 153,000 staff.
+The voluntary sector workforce is comparable to that of the NHS, Scotland’s largest single employer with 153,000 staff.